latex3/tagging-project/documentation/prototype-usage-instructions.md

 If the document contains data tables, the author has to identify the header rows of the tables so that they can be tagged as `<TH>` cells.
 By default all cells are considered data cells.
-This can be done
+This can be done generally (in the preamble) or on a table by table basis before the table. as shown in the following example.
 ```latex
 \tagpdfsetup{table/header-rows={1,2}}
 \begin{tabular}{lr}